 Description

-The audio rack is a custom mobile steel vertical frame for ease of complete cable isolation, with retractable wheels and wellfloat delta isolating feet to handle a kiloton of weight, and low frequency sprung isolation for independent shelving made from 6mm perforated sheet steel damped in a 6mm and 10mm plywood sandwich.
+The audio rack is a custom mobile steel vertical frame for ease of complete cable isolation, with retractable wheels and Wellfloat delta isolating feet to handle a kiloton of weight.
+Low frequency independently sprung plinths made from 6mm perforated sheet steel damped in a 6mm and 10mm plywood sandwich create thin vertically isolated shelves, while the CMS footers under each piece of equipment takes care of high frequency horizontal vibrations.

 A great variety of different streamers, servers, dacs, amplifiers, preamplifiers, isolation products, power distributors and cables have passed through this system, for extended comparative listening sessions.